phadkead/jobmatcher/README.md

 ## Setup instructions:
-- You need to have MongoDB running on localhost:27017
+- You need to have MongoDB 3.4 up and running on localhost:27017
-- Create collections and create these indexes
+- Create jobs collection and create indexe

+    db.createCollection("jobs")
+    db.jobs.createIndex({location: "2dsphere"})

 - Import this into your IDE, start up JobmatcherApplication.java
 - REST service to find best jobs for a worker:
 /jobMatchingApplication/jobMatches?workerId=0